Copacabana (Bolivia): Top 10 Things To Do

 Plaza 2 de Febrero

-No 5 – Capilla del Señor de la Cruz de Colquepata
+No 5 – Visit the Capilla del Señor de la Cruz de Colquepata

 The quaint, orange coloured Capilla del Señor de la Cruz de Colquepata (a name which just rolls off the tongue) marks the start of the Cerro Calvario.